Azure/azure-sdk/docs/android/implementation.md

 }

 // Good

+// Log any Throwable as error and throw the exception if (!file.exists()) {
+    throw logger.logThrowableAsError(new IOException("File does not exist " + file.getName()));
+}

-if (priority != null && priority < 0) {
+// Log a RuntimeException as error and throw the exception if (priority != null && priority < 0) {
-    logger.logAndThrow(new IllegalArgumentException("'priority' cannot be a negative value.
+    throw logger.logExceptionAsError(new IllegalArgumentException("'priority' cannot be a negative value.
 Please specify a zero or positive long value."));
+}

+// Log a RuntimeException as warning and throw the exception if (numberOfAttempts < retryPolicy.getMaxRetryCount()) {
+    throw logger.logExceptionAsWarning(new RetryableException("A transient error occurred.
+Another attempt will be made after " + retryPolicy.getDelay()));
 }
 ```